-Scientist Claims Nuclear War "Erased" Martian Civilization
+Scientist Claims a Nuclear War "Erased" the Martian Civilization

 A Revolutionary Hypothesis That Challenges Everything We Believe About the Red Planet